aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/txt-to-xlsm/_index.md

 ---
 title: PHP TXT to XLSM - TXT to XLSM Converter
 description: Aspose Excel.
-Convert TXT to XLSM quickly and easily with Aspose.Cells.
-PHP TXT to XLSM.
-PHP Save TXT to XLSM.
-Save TXT as XLSM using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert TXT to XLSM format, enabling seamless saving of TXT data into XLSM format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert TXT to XLSM in PHP., Save TXT to XLSM using PHP., PHP TXT to XLSM saveformat., TXT to XLSM Converter., PHP Save TXT as XLSM]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart TXT files to XLSM Converter for PHP., Convert TXT to XLSM in PHP., TXT files to XLSM Conversion in PHP., Leverage intelligent data processing to automatically parse and save TXT into XLSM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}